inspec/inspec/docs/dev/filtertable-usage.md

 Singular resources, in contrast, are designed to examine a particular platform object in detail, _when you know an identifier_.
 For example, you would use a singular resource to fetch a VM by its ID, then interrogate its networking configuration.
 Singular resources are able to provide richer properties and matchers than plural resources, because the semantics are clearer.

 If you can't tell if the resource you are authoring is singular or plural, STOP and consult with a team member.
-This is a fundamental design question, and while we have had some resources that "straddle the fence" in the past, they ar very difficult to use and maintain.
+This is a fundamental design question, and while we have had some resources that "straddle the fence" in the past, they are very difficult to use and maintain.

 ### Should I use FilterTable to represent list properties?

 Suppose you have a person, and you want to represent that person's shoes.
 Should you use FilterTable for that?

-NO.  FilterTable is intended to represent pluralities inherent to the resource, not a property of the resource.
+NO.  FilterTable is intended to represent pluralities inherent to the resource itself, not a property of the resource.
 So, you would use FilterTable to represent _people_.
 To represent shoes, you could have a simple, dumb array-of-strings property on Person.
 Or, you could create a new resource, Shoe, or Shoes, which has a person_name or person_id property.
 Or expose a complex structure as a low-level property, and create mid-level properties/matchers that compute on the values internally (`shoe_fit?`, `has_shoes_for_occasion?('red_carpet')`)

 ### May I have multiple FilterTable installations on a class?